panchambanerjee/arxiv-app/README.md

 5. Give the LLM access to other tools such as Wikipedia (might help with broader context) and Google Search
 6. Try and wrap the whole pipeline in a Streamlit webapp
 7. Deploy the app via Heroku

+## Steps to Run

+* In the "load_and_embed.py" and "run_chatbot.py" scripts enter your personal OpenAI Key, Pinecone Key, Pinecone Env
+* In the run_all.sh script enter the number of files you wish to download, and which keywords you to want to query the files on
+* sh run_all.sh -> This will trigger the pipeline, download the files, create vector dB and start the chatbot